pypeaday/jiggle-jiggle/README.md

 # Credit

-Chris Kiehl's [gist](https://gist.github.com/chriskiehl/2906125) is basically exactly this script, I just added some cli options
+Chris Kiehl's [gist](https://gist.github.com/chriskiehl/2906125) is basically exactly this script, I just added some cli options and removed all the functionality that is unnecessary for this simple utility